3 Data wrangling II

 explains the data, but this often doesn’t happen.

-Functions such as read_csv()
+Functions such as read_csv() allow you to

-supply a vector of values representing NA
+supply a vector of values representing NA which will convert these values in

-your input to NA
+your input to NAs.

 Once you have identified missing values, in general there two ways to deal with them: